kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

    **Figure: 4-node [59, 70, 75] needs to be split**

-Following the split, the tree looks like this:
+Following the split, we have:

 .. figure:: ../images/4-node-split-2.jpg
    :alt: 4 Node after Split